-Database Values Your UC server version must be licensed for database integration in order to use this mode a paging group from a list provided.

-Parameters View > Parameters must be enabled.
+Database Values Your NetVanta UC Server version must be licensed for database integration in order to use this mode Gather-Digits Values Use the Gather Digits element in the service so that the caller can select a paging group from a list provided.
+Parameters Parameters must be enabled.
+To enable Parameters, navigate to View > Parameters in the menu bar at the top of the NetVanta UC Client Service Editor.
 Paging Groups Select from one of the paging groups available.
-The paging group must be pre-defined using the Paging Group Wizard.
-For more information, refer to Creating a Paging Group on page 65.
+The paging group must be pre-defined using the Paging Group Wizard .
+For more information, refer to Creating a Paging Group on page 69 .